Skip to main content

 You can manually test your application or use integration tests, among other methods.
 Afterward, you can inspect the differential output for errors or inconsistencies between responses that require your attention.

-As an example, let us say that your application performs some complex query and you'd like to test it in diff-normal mode.
+As an example, let us say that your application performs some complex query or operation and you'd like to test it in diff-normal mode.
 You would do the following:

 1. Start FerretDB in diff-normal mode.